ashwamegh/vuejs-vuex-demo/docs/unidirectional-flow.md

 Nothing special going on here.
 All we do is export an object with our state and our mutations (which we will implement later on).
 The reason why I use the object spread operator `{ ...object }`  to make a copy of our initialState is only to give me the possibility to reset our initialState at a later time should I want to.

 We use getter functions to return the state to our components.
-This is a convention in vuex and you don't have to do this but it does have it's advantages as it is an abstraction over the access of state and if we would like to change the structure of our state then we would only need to update our getters and not every component that uses it.
+This is a convention in vuex and you don't have to do this but it does have its advantages as it is an abstraction over the access of state and if we would like to change the structure of our state then we would only need to update our getters and not every component that uses it.

 Create the getters file in `src/vuex/modules/products/getters.js` that will return our products.